Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Introduction

-Discovering the properties of neutrinos is a fundamental goal in exploring physics beyond the standard model (BSM) and understanding the Universe.
-In contrast to the standard model's (SM) prediction, the neutrino oscillation process has indicated that neutrinos have non-zero masses.
-This experimentally confirmed fact has motivated people to look for other neutrino features BSM, e.g., the new unknown interactions \cite{MSWWolf, Miranda, FengGe, BhupalDev}.
-These additional non-standard interactions (NSI) between neutrinos and other components may modify the neutrino evolution inside matter through an effective potential that alters the neutrino mass and mixing parameters.

-Neutrino-exotic field with NSI plays a crucial role in cosmology \cite{Amendola, Brookfield, CarrilloGonzalez, Mandal, Salazar-Arias}.
-These fields may be used as the dark energy component of the Universe to describe the present cosmic acceleration.
-The motivation for coupling between dark energy and neutrinos is that the energy scale of dark energy is similar to the neutrino mass scale \cite{Brookfield, Khalifeh}.
-In neutrino mass varying models \cite{Fardon, Gu, Barger, Cirelli, Wetterich, MohseniSadjadi-Anari1, MohseniSadjadi-Anari2}, the neutrinos and a scalar field are linked to each other by the neutrino mass, which has roots in the dark energy model.
-The dependence of the neutrino mass on the environment due to the interactions with dark sectors demonstrates that the NSI affects the oscillations formulas \cite{Curved7.Sadjadi,Kaplan}.
+In neutrino mass varying models \cite{Fardon, Gu, Barger, Cirelli, Wetterich, MohseniSadjadi-Anari1, MohseniSadjadi-Anari2}, the neutrinos and a scalar field are linked by the neutrino mass, which has roots in the dark energy model.
+The dependence of the neutrino mass on the environment due to the interactions with dark sectors demonstrates that the NSI between the scalar field and matter components modifies the MSW effect, and subsequently, generates damping signatures \cite{Curved7.Sadjadi,Kaplan}, which triggers the idea that a second-order effect might contribute to the experimentally confirmed deficit of neutrino flux.

-In some scalar-tensor dark energy models, a quintessential field interacts with matter components through a conformal coupling \cite{Bean, MohseniSadjadi-Honardoost, Honardoost-Sadjadi}.
-This coupling may give rise to the screening effect as was studied in the chameleon model \cite{KhouryPRL, Khoury-Weltman, Waterhouse, Tsujikawa, Burrage}.
-In this model, the scalar field mass is an increasing function of the ambient matter density, which allows the field to screen itself in dense regions.
+In the present work, the scalar-matter (including neutrinos) conformal coupling manifests itself through an exponential damping factor in the conversion probabilities, which explains the MSW-mediated deficit of the neutrino flux.
+Along with neutrino oscillation, ``neutrino decay'' as a subdominant solution to explain the depletion of the solar neutrinos has been considered \cite{Bahcall}.
+This study will assume the heavier mass eigenstates to be unstable and then, obtains bounds on the coupling parameter.